dpaiton/dpaiton.github.io/_posts/2021-06-24-contour-robustness.md

 While this is not a hard requirement, they are also often semantically unrelated to the new output of the network -- for example the "ostrich" perturbation is not recognizable as an ostrich.
 These two criteria, small size and uninterpretable semantic quality, are what makes them so interesting to researchers.
 There are adversarial perturbations that could trick a classifier but would not be interesting, such as adding a horizontal stroke to a "0" to trick a classifer into calling it an "8", or [putting wheels on a canoe](https://vikebike.com/vikebike01_FullRes.jpg) to trick the classifier into thinking it is a bicycle.
-If these obvious attacks were what was demonstrated by Dr. Szegedy and colleagues then few researchers would have paid attention.
+If these obvious attacks were what was demonstrated by Dr. Szegedy and colleagues then few other researchers would have paid attention.
 Unfortunately, we do not have a good way to measure "semantic quality," so the research community can only use the average size of the perturbations to quantify _adversarial robustness_, which indicates how suceptible a network is to adversarial attacks.
 However, they do often also show examples of perturbed inputs to allow readers to judge for themselves whether the semantic content is reasonable given the original and new network outputs.
 Now that we have defined the adversarial attacks and robustness we can better understand how such attacks are conducted.